Atema/pdf-essay-checker-action/README.md

 Defines the maximum word count that is required to pass the checks.
 A value of `-1` skips the maximum word count check.

+## report-action-status

+Default: `true`

+Whether to report the final result as the status (exit code) of the action.
+When set to `false`, the action will succeed regardless of whether the word count checks have passed.

+## require-all-pass

+Default: `false`

+When set to `true`, all matched files are required to pass the checks for a final passing result.
+When set to `false`, only one matched file is required to pass the checks.

+## report-pr-comment

+Default: `false`

+Whether to report the results as a comment on the pull request.
+This comment will contain word counts for each of the files, as well as whether the word count checks were passed.

 # Example Usage

 To use this action, create a workflow file in the `.github/workflows` file of your repository (named `pdfessaychecker.yml`, for example).
 See [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) for more information about the syntax of these workflow configuration files.
 The following is an example configuration that executes PDF Essay Checker.